KreaMonto/planet/README.md

 - Starry Background: Applied as the scene's background.

 ### 3D Objects
-- `Earth`: A spherical model with texture.
+- Earth: A spherical model with texture.
-- `Moon`: A spherical model with texture that orbits around the Earth.
+- Moon: A spherical model with texture that orbits around the Earth.

 ### Movement
 - Earth Rotation: The Earth rotates around its axis.